saezlab/CNORode/README.md

 # CNORode: a logic based ordinary differential equation add-on for CellNOptR

-This version of CNORode is a continuation of the [CNORode2017](https://github.com/saezlab/CNORode2017) package, which was for a long time a side implementation of CNORode with many added features, for examples the sparsity enforcing regularisation and paramter uncertainty analysis based on bootstrapping.
+This version of CNORode is a continuation of the [CNORode2017](https://github.com/saezlab/CNORode2017) package.
+CNORode2017 was lamor equivalent to CNORode with some added features, such as the sparsity enforcing regularisation and parameter uncertainty analysis based on bootstrapping.
-Maintaining two, almost identical packages are time consuming, therefore we decided to merge the packages and continue with CNORode2017.
+Maintaining two packages are time consuming, therefore we decided to merge the packages and continue with CNORode2017.

 The older version of CNORode can be downloaded from [release_v1.23](https://github.com/saezlab/CNORode/releases/tag/v1.23.0)